Near Elmwood in Beaver County, Oklahoma — The American South (West South Central)

 Erected by Beaver County Historical Society.
 Inc., and Oklahoma Historical Society.

 Other nearby markers.
-At least 4 other markers are within 11 miles of this marker, measured as the crow flies.
-Route of Jones and Plummer Trail (approx. 3.2 miles away in Texas); Booker (approx. 3.2 miles away in Texas); Heart Cemetery (approx. 4.7 miles away in Texas); Darrouzett Cemetery (approx. 10.8 miles away in Texas).
+At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
+Route of Jones and Plummer Trail (approx. 3.2 miles away in Texas); Booker (approx. 3.2 miles away in Texas); View Point Cemetery (approx. 3.3 miles away in Texas); Heart Cemetery (approx. 4.7 miles away in Texas); Kiowa Cemetery (approx. 7.7 miles away in Texas); Darrouzett Cemetery (approx. 10.8 miles away in Texas).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 31, 2016, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 290 times since then and 25 times this year.
+It was originally submitted on March 31, 2016, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 486 times since then and 89 times this year.
 Photos: 1, 2. submitted on March 31, 2016, by Bill Kirchner of Tucson, Arizona.